Use the menu below to quickly jump down to a fama PR team member.

 Keith is a graduate of the Roy H. Park School of Communications at Ithaca College.

-Ted Weismann, vice president
+Ted Weismann, senior vice president

 Prior to joining fama PR, Ted was senior vice president and digital practice leader at Lois Paul and Partners (LPP).
 In addition to providing both strategic counsel and hands-on execution to his clients, Ted’s focus was on ensuring the entire agency was equipped to execute programs that integrate social media and digital marketing techniques and technologies based on specific business objectives.
 Ted also established, contributed to and served as managing editor for LPP’s own blog, achieving “Top 50 PR & Marketing Blog” recognition by Cision.